GregNasir/horiseon-code-refactor/README.md

-# Horiseon-Code-Refactor
+# Horiseon Code Refactor

-## Refactoring of existing code for Hiriseon landing page
+## Refactoring of existing code for Horiseon's landing page

-While maintaining it's original presentation, this webpage coding was refactored to provide a more concise and clearer understaning, of its html and css elements.
+While maintaining it's original presentation and functions; this webpage coding was refactored to provide a more concise and clear understanding, of its html and css elements.
+Durinig refactoring, several actions were taken to refine the underbelly of the website, while potentially improving performance.
+These include:

+"*" Semantic HTML used to provide more descriptive coding, in a logical structure "*" Comments added to describe roles of elements used "*" Classes were created to simplify coding of elements with similar styling "*" Alt attributes were completed with decriptive text "*" Heading attributes were placed in squential order.
+"*" CSS file restructured to group classes and elements in semantic structure "*" Website continously tested to maintain expected functionality "*" Commits to github to maintain latest adjustments